thecodersguild/bash-cookbook/README.md

 #Bash Cookbook

-This "Cookbook" is comprised of _"Recipes"_.
+This "Cookbook" is comprised of _"Recipes"_ for how to do things in Bash.

 ##Recipes